yuyangpoi/FF-KDT/README.md

 ```

 ## Evaluation
-Place the checkpoint in the ./checkpoints/ folder first.
+Download the Extreme Corners Dataset and llace the checkpoint in the ./checkpoints/ folder first.

 Pretrained models can be downloaded from [Baidu Netdisk]().

 ```
 cd ./eval

 python eval_from_aedat4_high_freq.py --file_dir YOUR_DATASET_ROOT/Normal(or Blur, Dark, Over)
 python compute_homo_high_freq.py (view parameter settings in the file)
 ```